FabioORamos/pingnoran/Demos/Wordpress-evolution/STAGE5 - Add an ELB and ASG.md

 For `Subnets` select `sn-Pub-A`, `sn-pub-B` and `sn-pub-C`
 Click `next`

-# STAGE 5E - Integrate ASG and ALB
+# Integrate ASG and ALB

-Its here where we integrate the ASG with the Load Balanacer.
+Its here where we integrate the ASG with the Load Balancer.
 Load balancers actually work (for EC2) with static instance registrations.
 What ASG does, it link with a target group, any instances provisioned by the ASG are added to the target group, anything terminated is removed.

 Check the `Enable Load balancing` box
 Ensure `Application Load Balancer or Network Load Balancer` is selected.
-for `Choose a target group for your load balancer` sekect `A4LWORDPRESSALBTG`
+for `Choose a target group for your load balancer` sekect `Pingnoran-ALBTG`
 Under `health Checks - Optional` choose `ELB`
 Scroll down and click `Next`

-For now leave `Desired` `Mininum` and `Maximum` at `1`
+For now leave `Desired` `Minimum` and `Maximum` at `1`
 For `Scaling policies - optional` leave it on `None`
 Make sure `Enable instance scale-in protection` is **NOT** checked
 Click `Next`